The Research Brief is a short take about interesting academic work.

 Permafrost – frozen soil in the far north – is thawing, releasing greenhouse gases and long-lost microbes.
 But one thing that scientists have not studied extensively is whether permafrost contains certain kinds of particles that could affect clouds and weather.

-As atmospheric scientists, we found in a recent study that thawing permafrost contains lots of microscopic ice-nucleating particles.
+As atmospheric scientists, we found in a 2021 study that thawing permafrost contains lots of microscopic ice-nucleating particles.
 These particles make it easier for water droplets to freeze; and if the ones in permafrost get airborne, they could affect Arctic clouds.

 In the summer of 2018, one of us, Jessie Creamean, went to Fairbanks, Alaska, and collected samples of permafrost from a research tunnel deep underground.
 These samples ranged from 18,000 to 30,000 years old, and our team tested them to see how many ice-nucleating particles are hiding in permafrost.

 It turns out permafrost contains a ton of them – up to 100 million highly active individual particles per gram of mostly dead microbes and pieces of plants.
 This density is on par with what is found in fertile soils, which are some of the most concentrated sources of ice-nucleating particles on Earth.
 Everywhere in the world, ice-nucleating particles typically play a major role in cloud behavior, and the strength of that effect is still being studied.

 No one yet knows whether ice-nucleating particles from permafrost are getting into the atmosphere and affecting clouds.
 But the theory of how ice-nucleating particles change clouds is understood.